biowdl/wdl-packager/README.rst

   timestamp of the latest commit that affected that file.
 + Each file is then copied to a temporary directory where the last modified time is changed to the unix timestamp found in the first step.
-+ The list of files is then sorted by their destionation path in the zip.
++ The list of files is then sorted by their destination path in the zip.
 The sorting ensures that the files will always be added in the same order.
 + The timezone of the process is changed to UTC, as the timezone affects the timestamp of the files in the zip archive.